-Sources: External statistics are based on Danish registry data for persons aged 16 years or older.
-External data for 2010 were not yet available at the time of writing.
+Sources: External statistics are based on EUROSTAT website.
+External data for 2012 were not yet available at the time of writing.

-4.3 Summary of "health warnings"
+3.8 Summary of "health warnings"

 This final section summarises the main findings in terms of particular aspects of the Danish part of EUROMOD or its database that should be borne in mind when planning appropriate uses of the model and in interpreting results.